Home » Summer Programs » Instrumental Conducting Symposium

 Frequently Asked Questions

-The symposium will start on Sunday afternoon at 3:00 PM.
+The symposium will start on Sunday afternoon at 3 p.m.
 We’ll have a group session to cover some tips and techniques, go over details for the week, introduce ourselves and get ready for individual conducting.
-We will make a list of the pieces you intend to first conduct with the full ensemble on Thursday, so please have that title and movement set in your mind when you arrive so we can collect that information.
+We will make a list of the pieces you intend to first conduct with the full ensemble before you arrive, please give that some thought prior to arriving.
 Parking is simple on campus—look for the Armstrong parking lot next door to the Brandt Student Center.
 Our activities will take place predominantly in Armstrong Hall.

 Contact Us